When planning permission is required

 • The driveway is between the house and the road and is neither made of a porous material nor designed to let water run off to a porous area within the grounds of the property.

-Additionally consent from the Council's Roads service will be required to form the footway crossing.
-For more information see Regulations governing driveways
+Additionally consent from the Council's roads service will be required to form the footway crossing.
+For more information see regulations governing driveways

 In the case of curtilage of dwelling houses, planning permission is usually required if:

-• 1 metre in height where it:
+• One metre in height where it:

-• extends beyond the line of the wall of the principal elevation or side elevation that is nearest a road;
+• Extends beyond the line of the wall of the principal elevation or side elevation that is nearest a road.

-• It is located within the curtilage of a listed building or is in a Conservation Area
+• It is located within the curtilage of a listed building or is in a conservation area.

 In all other cases, including flats, permission is usually required if the fence is:

-• it would involve development within the curtilage of, or in respect of a gate, fence, wall or other means of enclosure surrounding a listed building.
+• It would involve development within the curtilage of, or in respect of a gate, fence, wall or other means of enclosure surrounding a listed building.

 If you are unsure, please contact us.